psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 P.C.
 Hobbs deposed to having gone with P.C.
 Purchase in search of the prisoner King, and to having found, at the witness Lock's house, four wet shirts, a wet sheet, and blanket, which he produced; and that he afterwards went to the barracks with Purchase, who took from Lang's foot a shoe and compared it with some footmarks in a garden adjoining the riding school, through which the prisoners must have passed with the things to get from the barracks unseen, and which marks corresponded exactly with Lang's shoe.

 P.C.
 Purchase was next examined, and said— In consequence of information I received on Tuesday morning last, I went to the barracks and received from Sergeant Gough a list of some things that had been stolen.
 I then went into the riding school and through a door at the side leading into little garden, where I saw some footmarks.
 There was another door in the garden which led into the summer parade field.
 Some new buildings had been erected near the garden, and the clay from the foundation had been thrown into the garden which, being quite soft, made the footmarks very plain.
 There were the marks of the feet of two men in the direction of the field from the door.
 I got some stones and covered up some of the plainest of the tracks.
 I then went to the Sergeant Major and asked him if there were any men absent last night.
 He said, Charles was.
 I then came into Newport, and went into the Tontine yard with P.C.
 Hobbs—four soldiers came down with me.
 I went into the witness Sterritt's house and went up stairs, and received from her a blanket, a polka cloak, pair of boots, and a coat.
 She said, King had brought them there.
 I now produce the things.
 I then came down stairs and apprehended King; he was concealed in a cupboard.
 I told him I should take him into custody for stealing those things from the riding school.
 He said, then you'll take me for what I haven't done.
 As I was coming to the station house with him custody, I said him, how do you account for having those things in your possession?
 He said, I found them on the side of the road between the barracks and the toll-gate.
-I asked him, when ?
+I asked him, when?
 He said, last night, just after nine o'clock, when I was going to the barracks, just after the first tattoo, I picked them and brought them into the town; I was late, and I stopped absent.

 From further information I received, I went to the barracks again in the afternoon with Hobbs.
 I went to Lang's quarters where he was, and told him I must have his shoes to compare with some footmarks.
 He took them off.
 I then went to the garden and compared them with the footmarks there, and they corresponded exactly.
 I now produce the shoes.
 I then went back to Lang's quarters and took him into custody.
 The buffalo skin and the other pillow were found in the field.

 This being all the evidence there was against Lang the magistrates thought it insufficient, and discharged him.

 Adam Mc'Pherson, sergeant of the 93rd Regiment, said— I know the prisoner King.
 I have known him for eight years.
 I was on duty on Monday night, and he was reported absent from tattoo.
-I remained on duty till Tuesday afternoon two o'clock ; during which time he did not come to the barracks.
+I remained on duty till Tuesday afternoon two o'clock; during which time he did not come to the barracks.
 On Sunday and Monday he was on duty as sentry at the riding school, which gave him an opportunity of seeing what was there.
 Sometimes the door of the riding school is not locked at night.
 During the night of the 29th ult., about twelve o'clock, the sentry at that post reported that some one had broken into the riding school.
 In consequence of which I went over, and discovered the side door which leads into the garden open.
 I saw the top partly off one box and the things in a ruffled state.
 That box belonged to the 77th Regiment.
 The baggage of five different Regiments was there.
 A box belonging to the 95th had also been disturbed.

 The prisoner said, I am guilty of having the things, but not of taking them.
 I found them on the road-side.
 I never looked to see what they were; if I had known what they were, I would have had nothing to do with them.